kovidgoyal/calibre/manual/faq.rst

     under :guilabel:`Preferences->Conversion->Common options->Page setup`
   * Convert the books you want to read on your iDevice to EPUB format by selecting them and clicking the :guilabel:`Convert` button.
-  * Turn on the Content Server by clicking the :guilabel:`Connect/share` button and leave calibre running.
-You can also tell calibre to automatically start the content server via :guilabel:`Preferences->Sharing over the net`.
+  * Turn on the Content server by clicking the :guilabel:`Connect/share` button and leave calibre running.
+You can also tell calibre to automatically start the Content server via :guilabel:`Preferences->Sharing over the net`.

-There are many apps for your iDevice that can connect to the calibre content server.
+There are many apps for your iDevice that can connect to the calibre Content server.
 One was mentioned above: Calibre Companion.
 Below we describe two more of them, iBooks and Stanza.